Revised as of 18 February 2018

 C’mon, get it out of your system, bitch, whine, moan…which words are your pet peeves?

 Pinterest Photo Credits

-Victor VI Phonograph with Speartip Horn is AlejandroLinaresGarcia’s own work under the CC BY-SA 3.0 license, and Ear by David Benbennick under the GFDL, CC-BY-SA-3.0, or CC BY-SA 2.0 licenses, via Wikimedia Commons.
+Victor VI Phonograph with Speartip Horn is AlejandroLinaresGarcia’s own work under the CC BY-SA 3.0 license and Ear by David Benbennick under the GFDL, CC-BY-SA-3.0, or CC BY-SA 2.0 license are both via Wikimedia Commons.